rfo909/CFT/doc/Doc.md

 ## Function parameters

 Custom functions can also take parameters.
-This is done using the P() statement, which identifies the parameter by position, and allows a default value.
-The default value is important for two reasons.
-First it allows the function code to execute while being developed interactively, and second it may act as documentation, as an example of expected value.
+This is done using the P() expression, which identifies the parameter by position, and allows a default value.
+The default value is important for three reasons:

+- It allows the function code to execute while being developed interactively

+- May act as documentation in the source

+- Provides an elegant way of making functions interactive and non-interactive at the same time, as the default expression is evaluated only when the parameter is not given, or is given as value null, and may call a function or use a block expression to ask the user to input the value.

+### Simple example

 Here we make an improved version of the JavaFiles function, that takes a directory parameter, and if none given, uses the current directory.